 IN PROCEDURES: In international events, the determination of a game result through "flag fall" (that is, exceeding of a time limit) is now completely automated.
-In national tournaments, this automated procedure can be chosen by the Tournament Organizer (TO), but is not required by the ICCF.
+In national tournaments, this automated procedure can be chosen by the tournament organizer (TO), but is not required by the ICCF.
 The older procedure necessitating that players file claims to win by time default can be chosen instead by the TO.
 This means that TDs in national tournaments may be required to validate player claims of opponents' exceeding time limits.
-Responses to players' claims including of this type should receive a response from the TD within 4 days from the time the claim was filed.
+Responses from the TD to players' claims including of this type should be made within 4 days from the time the claim was filed.